insanity/sprintf.js/README.md

 The placeholders in the format string are marked by `%` and are followed by one or more of these elements, in this order:

 * An optional number followed by a `$` sign that selects which argument index to use for the value.
 If not specified, arguments will be placed in the same order as the placeholders in the input string.
+* Flags (optional, order does not matter)
-* An optional `+` sign that forces to preceed the result with a plus or minus sign on numeric values.
+    * `+` sign: that forces to preceed the result with a plus or minus sign on numeric values.
 By default, only the `-` sign is used on negative numbers.
+    * whitespace: put a single placeholder whitespace on a positive number or zero.
-* An optional padding specifier that says what character to use for padding (if specified).
+    * `'` followed by a padding specifier: that says what character to use for padding (if specified).
 Possible values are `0` or any other character precedeed by a `'` (single quote).
 The default is to pad with *spaces*.
-* An optional `-` sign, that causes sprintf to left-align the result of this placeholder.
+    * `-` sign: that causes sprintf to left-align the result of this placeholder.
 The default is to right-align the result.
+    * `0`: use leading zeros to pad strings.
-* An optional number, that says how many characters the result should have.
+* An optional number, that says how many characters the result should have at minimum.
 If the value to be returned is shorter than this number, the result will be padded.
 * An optional precision modifier, consisting of a `.` (dot) followed by a number, that says how many digits should be displayed for floating point numbers.
    When used on a string, it causes the result to be truncated.
+For integers, it causes the string to be padded by the leading zeros so that the number of the digits exceeds the precision number.
 * A type specifier that can be any of:
-    * `%` — yields a literal `%` character
+    * `%` — a literal `%` character.
+This specifier does not consume argument.
-    * `b` — yields an integer as a binary number
+    * `b` — a binary (0/1) representation of an integer.
-    * `c` — yields an integer as the character with that ASCII value
+    * `c` — yields an integer as the character with that Unicode codepoint.
-    * `d` or `i` — yields an integer as a signed decimal number
+    * `d` or `i` — an ordinary decimal representation of an integer.
-    * `e` — yields a float using scientific notation
+    * `e` or `E` — a floating point number using scientific notation. (with notation `x`e+`y` means `x` × 10^`y`)
-    * `u` — yields an integer as an unsigned decimal number
+    * `u` — an decimal representation of an integer, interpreted as an unsigned number.
-    * `f` — yields a float as is
+    * `f` or `F`  — a float as is.
-    * `o` — yields an integer as an octal number
+    * `o` — an octal representation of an integer.
-    * `s` — yields a string as is
+    * `s` — a string as is.
-    * `x` — yields an integer as a hexadecimal number (lower-case)
+    * `x` or `X` — a hexadecimal representation of an integer.
-    * `X` — yields an integer as a hexadecimal number (upper-case)
+* Uppercase specifier yields an upperfield number (for example, "0xFE", "0x2.000000E+0", or "INF")

+Notes: sprintf.js does not support "#" flag and "'" flag (for grouping digits in thousands) now.

 ## JavaScript `vsprintf`
 `vsprintf` is the same as `sprintf` except that it accepts an array of arguments, rather than a variable number of arguments: